-- Allocations & Accountability Committee: Establishes an open, fair, and impartial process for the solicitation of projects and project selection for funding. - Coordinated Entry Workgroups: Carries out HUD mandated coordinated entry processes, and includes the following committees: - Community Housing Matching Process (CHaMPs) Committee is the Coordinated Entry meeting for Kalamazoo County where partner agencies come together to manage resources and services for those experiencing homelessness. - MI-507 By-Name List team meetings is a place to review cases of youth, family, chronically homeless, and veterans.
+- Allocations & Accountability Committee: Establishes an open, fair, and impartial process for the solicitation of projects and the selection of projects for funding. - Systems of Care (SoC) Committee: Serves as the Continuum of Care interagency team to identify and eradicate barriers that prevent or limit access to housing and services in the community. - Data Team: Provides monitoring and routine support for all aspects of the Homeless Management Information System (HMIS). - Coordinated Entry Committee: Carries out HUD mandated coordinated entry processes, and includes the following committees: - Community Housing Matching Process (CHaMPs) Committee / MI-507 By-Name List team is the Coordinated Entry for Kalamazoo County where partner agencies come together to manage resources and services for those experiencing homelessness.
+MI-507 By-Name List team reviews cases of youth, family, and chronically homeless. - Veterans by Name List team specifically focuses on homeless veterans. - Kalamazoo Shelter Group: A collaboration between shelter providers and outreach organizations to be responsive to the needs of short-term crises within emergency sheltering. - Coordinated Entry Committee: Provides oversight and review of the coordinated entry system for both temporary and permanent housing for persons experiencing homelessness.